 Salerno is a beautiful port town in Italy, located southeast of Naples.
 Known for its beautiful landscapes, rich culture and Greco-Roman heritage, Salerno offers unforgettable experiences and sights to its visitors.

-On Ferryhopper, you can find useful information on must-see places, beaches, local delicacies and ferry connections to/from Salerno.
-Read below our travel tips and available routes, and book cheap ferry tickets at no extra cost!
+On Ferryhopper, you can find useful information on must-see places, beaches, local delicacies, and ferry connections to/from Salerno.
+Read below our travel tips and available routes, and book cheap ferry tickets with no hidden fees!

 Check out our detailed recommendations about Salerno and learn more about:

 Salerno ferry port

 In the past, the port of Salerno was originally rather small.
 Today, it is a strong maritime center of international importance, representing the beauty and strategic position of Salerno.